labull-admin/MendixWidget-BarcodeScanner/README.md

 #### Engine Resource Path
 - **Engine Resource Path**: URL to Dynamsoft engine files
   - Default: `https://unpkg.com/dynamsoft-javascript-barcode@9.6.42/dist/`
+  - ⚠️ **Important for China Region**: If you are deploying in China, you **MUST** host these engine resources yourself due to internet connection restrictions.
+The default UNPKG CDN may not be accessible from China.
-  - You can host your own files for better performance
+  - You can host your own files for better performance or to meet regional requirements

 #### Preload Mode
 - **Preload Only**: When enabled, only loads SDK resources without initializing camera